DIVERSITYEveryone is welcome in VOX

 VOX aspires to represent the views of everyone in Scotland with a lived experience of mental illness.
 We’re particularly keen to learn from groups and individuals who’ve been excluded from the mainstream in the past.

-Our VOX Equalities and Development Coordinator Mahmud Al-Gailani works hard to reach out to communities throughout Scotland and has a keen interest in recognising the impact of intersecting identities on peoples lives.
 We don’t receive specific funding for diversity however you will see in the sections below some of the work that we have developed in the past with diverse communities.

 VOX represents our Black and Minority Ethnic members on several national and strategic groups, such as the cross party group on Race Equality and the Voluntary Sector Race Equality group.
 In addition we have been involved in several programmes and in developing resources such as our lived experience Film Beyond prejudice which highlights BME peoples lived experience of mental ill health (You can see this film in our film section.
 Some other examples of work have been;

 VOX in partnership with the Mental Health Network (Greater Glasgow), Glasgow Association for Mental Health and South East Glasgow CHCP have been developing a dialogue with faith leaders in the east of Glasgow to raise their awareness of mental health issues as well as looking at some of the cultural myths and stigma that can exist within communities.

 VOX Community Leadership Program: This work focuses on people assets, personal experience and motivation.
 Leadership work has looked at the following areas; Minority Ethnic Women, Older people, Young people, Domestic Abuse, Alcohol and substance abuse, people living in remote and rural areas as well as people who have experienced the prison system.

 Several reports are available from these groups in the publications section.